 About a million people in the United States have HIV, and nearly 39 thousand people receive an HIV diagnosis each year.
 For compassionate, state-of-the-art care managing HIV/AIDS, Timothy Duerler, MD, AAHIVS, a certified HIV specialist by the American Academy of HIV Medicine, and the primary care team at Mango Medical in Kamuela, Hawaii, provide comprehensive medical services to people living with HIV/AIDS.
 Dr. Duerler and the other providers are familiar with and able to help you manage acute issues that arise as a result of your disease.
-To learn more, call the office to schedule a consultation or book online.
+To learn more, call the office to schedule a consultation.

 HIV stands for human immunodeficiency virus, and AIDS stands for acquired immunodeficiency syndrome.
 Being diagnosed with HIV means that you’re at risk of developing serious infections and certain types of cancers as a result of your immune system destroying white blood cells.
 AIDS is the final stage of infection when you have HIV, but not everyone with HIV develops AIDS.